 A feature I heavily rely on is an electronic level and all full-functioned current-design cameras have these.
 The R's level is graphically large, taking up more space than I would prefer, and rather picky/precise about presenting the green level-indicating line, which is not a bad feature.

-I've a big fan of optical viewfinders, but ... with the EOS R viewfinder, I'm seeing the future and am liking what I see.
+I've been a big fan of optical viewfinders, but ... with the EOS R viewfinder, I'm seeing the future and am liking what I see.
 I'm good with having this EVF on my daily-use cameras.

 The EOS R's other fully-featured LCD is the rear 3.15" (8.01cm) Clear View LCD II, approx. 2,100K dot Vari-angle Touchscreen LCD.
 The Vari-angle feature of this LCD permit rotation of nearly 180° horizontally and 270° vertically, making hard-to-get shots and unique perspectives (including selfies) easy to capture.
 The feature has especially great appeal to vlogging.
 The image quality of this LCD is excellent and it easily wipes clean.